EducationalTestingService/skll/doc/custom_metrics.rst

 Note that these keyword arguments are identical to the keyword arguments for the `sklearn.metrics.make_scorer() <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.make_scorer.html#sklearn.metrics.make_scorer>`_ function and serve the same purpose.

 In short, custom metric functions take two required positional arguments (order matters) and three optional keyword arguments.
-Here's a simple example of a custom metric function: F\ :sub:`β` with β=0.75.
+Here's a simple example of a custom metric function: F\ :sub:`β` with β=0.75 defined in a file called ``custom.py``.

 .. code-block:: python
+   :caption: custom.py

     from sklearn.metrics import fbeta_score